AqwamCreates/DataPredict/docs/BasicTutorials/RedundantModels.md

 ```

-You can also replace binary regression with linear regression as well, but to keep the tutorial simple, I chose Gamma regression due to only requiring logarithm and exponent values handling.
+You can also replace binary regression with linear regression as well, but to keep the tutorial simple, I chose gamma regression due to only requiring logarithm and exponent values handling.

 That's all I have to show for today.
 As you can see, you all were sold a lie that you need specialized models for handling complex cases.